freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/understanding-undefined-value-returned-from-a-function.md

 addSum(3);
 ```

-Here, `sum` will be modified but the returned value is `undefined`.

 `addSum` is a function without a `return` statement.
 The function will change the global `sum` variable but the returned value of the function is `undefined`.

 # --instructions--